dfortiz/wp-plugin-chat-me-now/readme.txt

 License: GNUGPLv3
 License URI: https://www.gnu.org/licenses/gpl.html

 Floating button that opens the WhatsApp chat to the technical support on turn.
-It allows asign the work schedule of up to 2 employees.
+It allows assign the work schedule of up to 2 employees.

 == Description ==
 Integrate WhatsApp support dialog directly into your WordPress website and that will help you to increase leads/sales from your website. this is well design with lightwight code help to attract users for chat with active agent using WhatApp application.
+In addition, you can select the scheduler to designate the service hours between 2 WhatsApp numbers automatically.

 = Available fields =